videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/screen-share.md

 # Screen Share

-Any participant can share his/her desktop screen in the meeting using below methods.
+Screen sharing in a meeting is the process of sharing your computer screen with other participants in the meeting.
+It allows everyone in the meeting to see exactly what you are seeing on your screen, which can be helpful for presentations, demonstrations, or collaborations.

 ### `enableScreenShare()`

-- By using `enableScreenShare()` function of `useMeeting` hook, local participant can share his desktop screen to other participants.
+- By using `enableScreenShare()` function of `useMeeting` hook, local participant can share his/her desktop screen to other participants.

-- You can call these method when the local participant is not broadcasting any video to others.

 - Screen Share stream of the participant can be accessed from the `screenShareStream` property of `useParticipant` hook.

 ### `disableScreenShare()`

-- By using `disableScreenShare()` function of `useMeeting` hook, local participant can stop sharing his desktop screen to other participants.
+- By using `disableScreenShare()` function of `useMeeting` hook, local participant can stop sharing his/her desktop screen to other participants.

-- You can call these method when the local participant is broadcasting any video to others.

 ### `toggleScreenShare()`